 The most common support tasks associated with ResearchDrive are helping users secure endpoints, connect to the storage, transfer data, facilitate adding/removing collaborators, and restore data from snapshots.
 In a collaborative support model, local IT staff are added as audit contacts for a ResearchDrive account and are then able to assist researchers with the following instructions.

-- Any UW–Madison workstation used to access restricted data must be maintained and supported by trained IT staff to ensure they are secure and not vulnerable to malware.
+- Any UW–Madison endpoint used to access restricted data must be maintained and supported by trained IT staff to ensure they are secure and not vulnerable to malware.

-- Access to restricted data from any other workstation by UW faculty or staff is prohibited.
+- Access to restricted data from any other unauthorized endpoint is prohibited.

-- A specific set of scans has been developed by the campus Office of Cybersecurity.
-These scans must be run and the resulting report submitted as part of the request for the creation of a ResearchDrive account configured for restricted data.
+A set of security vulnerability scans must be run and the resulting report submitted as part of the request for the creation of a ResearchDrive account configured for restricted data.
 ResearchDrive account requestors should consult with their departmental IT staff or designated HIPAA Security Coordinator to assist in the security scans.

 ResearchDrive is available from anywhere on the UW-Madison campus network or off-campus through a VPN.